Class McpServerToolAttribute

 ReadOnly

-Gets or sets whether this tool does not modify its environment.
+Gets or sets a value that indicates whether this tool does not modify its environment.

 public bool ReadOnly { get; set; }